xunguan/xunguan.github.io/_pages/about.md

 This is my [school homepage](https://www.tbsi.edu.cn/gx/main.htm)

 # News

+* 17/02/2024

+Yuanzheng is going to [CLEO] (https://www.cleoconference.org/home/) again (yet not California anymore, It's in Charlotte this year!) this May to present his new finding "Enhancing Underwater Imaging for Robot through Embedded Polarization Neural Network"!

 * 08/02/2024

 Thrilled to announce that our article *"DOVE: Doodled Vessel Enhancement for Photoacoustic Angiography Super Resolution"* has been accepted to *Elsevier Medical Image Analysis*.
 Great work by Yuanzheng and all collaborators!
 Kindly visit [Yuanzheng's GitHub repository](https://github.com/yuanzhengthu/handDrawnPAAImages) for the code and app of this work.